semgrep/semgrep/doc/cst-to-ast-tips.md

-Tips for converting CST to generic AST
+Tips for converting CST to AST
 ==

 Once you have copied the generated `Boilerplate.ml` for your language `foo` into `Parse_foo_tree_sitter.ml`, you can start editing it.
-The goal is replace all the calls like `todo env x` by the construction of a node of the generic AST.
+The goal is replace all the calls like `todo env x` by the construction of a node of the AST.
+The destination AST can be a language-specific AST or directly the generic AST.
+If we're mapping to a language-specific AST, this language-specific AST needs to be created first.
+The advantage of going through a language-specific AST is more visibility into which constructs are valid for the language, compared to the generic AST which supports many more constructs.

+Besides writing and updating the tree-sitter grammar, this step is where the most time will be spent to integrate a language in semgrep.
 This is a collection of tips to make this tedious task somewhat easier.

 Use editor/IDE with good OCaml support